 Posted by Willy Franzen on February 29, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 Since we celebrated National Pancake Day yesterday, we’re not going to make a big deal about Leap Day, but if you’re looking for a leapy post, you may want to read our profiles on LeapFrog and TicketLeap.
 Instead of the calendar, we’re going to talk about family history.
 I’m lucky in that my family has done a great job of documenting our history.
 One of the best stories from my family’s past is about William Ker Muir (my Great Great Great Grandfather), who at 24 left his homeland of Scotland to take a job in Canada’s burgeoning railroad industry.
 Four years later in 1859, he was riding in the last seat of the last car on a train from Toronto to Hamilton.
 He heard a crash at the front of the train and jumped out the back door.
 He landed safely on the track as the Desjardins Bridge collapsed and the train fell into an icy gorge killing or injuring most of the passengers and crew.
 Without those quick reflexes, I wouldn’t be here.
 It’s stories like those that make investigating genealogy worthwhile, and if you’re going to do that, online tools like those provided by Provo, UT based Ancestry.com can be a huge help.
 It’s “the world’s largest online resource for family history, with more than 1.7 million paying subscribers around the world.”